-You can start a Pay It Forward chain at a local business, and when the cashier hands the customer his or hers order, your business card is right there too.
+You can start a Pay It Forward chain at a local business.
+Be the first to offer to pay for the next person’s drink, and leave a business card with the cashier.
+When the cashier hands the customer his or her order, your business card is also there.
 For more effect, give the cashier a few business cards and tell them to see how far $20 goes so you can impact multiple customers.

 Okay, this is for your customer, not you.
 Sorry.
-Instead of the normal product, dollars off or credit prize, have you considered offering customers a night kid-free?
+Instead of the normal product, dollars-off, or credit prize, have you considered offering customers a kid-free night?

 Make a Video of 10 Ways to Use Your Product (Beyond the Obvious)

 Make people laugh and watch in wonder as you show them unconventional ways to use your products.
 For instance, this article talks about 10 unusual ways to use lemons!
-It is fun to learn other ways this fruit can help you, besides making delicious drinks or zesting food.
+It is fun to learn how to use lemons besides cooking and drinking.

 The previous idea may be what gets you viral.
-People love lifehack posts, feel-good stories, yummy recipes, anything with cute/funny animals or something with their favorite sports team.
+People love lifehack posts, feel-good stories, yummy recipes, anything with cute/funny animals, and something related to their favorite sports teams.